Optimally weighted average derivative effects: Investigation into the Least squares estimand weight

-Here we examine the exposure weight $w(a|\bm{z})$ in \eqref{ALSE-weight}, which is associated with the least squares estimands, $\psi$ and $\Psi$ in the main text.
-We remark that the this weight depends on the unknown distribution $P_0$ through the distribution of $A$ given $Z$, like the density weight in Example 2 of the main text.
-The exposure weight for least squares estimands is therefore data-adaptive, though it is not necessary to compute this weight to estimate $\psi$ or $\Psi$.
+Here we examine the WADE weight $w_\psi(a, \bm{z})$ in Example \ref{alse}, which is associated with the least squares estimands, $\psi$ and proportional to the weight $w_\Psi(a,\bm{z}$ for $\Psi$ in the main text.
+We remark that this weight depends on the unknown distribution $P_0$ through the distribution of $A$ given $Z$, like the density weight in Example \ref{dens_ade} of the main text.
+The WADE weight for least squares estimands is therefore data-adaptive, though it is not necessary to compute this weight to estimate $\psi$ (or $\Psi$).

 We consider the form of this exposure weight under various parametric distributions $f(a|\bm{z})$ in Pearson's distribution family.
-Table \ref{weight_table} summarises the functional form of the ``unnormalised'' exposure weight, with details provided in Examples \ref{norm_ex} to \ref{t_ex} below.
-We say that the unnormalised exposure weight is the exposure weight $w(a|\bm{z})$ up to multiplicative factors which are constant given $\bm{z}$, i.e. which ensure that $\E\{w(A|\bm{Z})|\bm{Z}\} = 1$.
-In particular, for each distribution in Table \ref{weight_table}, the ``normalised'' weight is obtained as $w(a|\bm{z}) = \tilde{w}(a|\bm{z}) / \E\{\tilde{w}(A|\bm{Z})|\bm{Z}=\bm{z}\}$.
+Table \ref{weight_table} summarises the functional form of the weight, with details provided in Examples \ref{norm_ex} to \ref{t_ex} below.
+For each distribution in Table \ref{weight_table}, we report the ``conditionally unnormalised'' weight, which recovers the true weight as $w_\psi(a, \bm{z}) = \tilde{w}(a, \bm{z}) / \E\{\tilde{w}(A, \bm{Z})|\bm{Z}=\bm{z}\}$.